 - Be partially subject to these new rules, meaning the audit is completed at the partnership level, but the tax liability is pushed out to and paid by the partners.

-This article will discuss the requirements, mechanics and implications of the first option, electing completely out of the new centralized audit rules each year.
+This article will discuss the requirements, mechanics and implications of the first option, electing completely out of the new centralized audit regime each year.
 Other articles in this series will discuss the other two available options, as well as the appointment of the Partnership Representative to replace the Tax Matters Partner under the old TEFRA audit regime.

 There are two requirements that must be met before a partnership can elect out of these new rules.